heylouise/bulma-starter-theme/readme.md

 ## Credit

 Built by Louise (Lou) Kozlevcar @heylouise.
 Inspired by years of building WordPress sites the old-fashioned way and wanting a clean, modern starting point.

+## AI disclosure

+By the way, and I know someone will say it so let's get it out of the way: Yes, there was a significant degree of 'vibe coding' in this, but it has a looooottt of oversight from me. :) Just getting AI  to do some repetetive, heavy lifting stuff.
+For me, AI is never a substitute to the higer-level or bigger-picture decisions.

+There'd be a lot more egg on my face if I lied about not using AI, and someone saw some janky code in here. :)